NachoColl/landingpage.services.docs/README.md

-# landingpage.services help
+# mustache.website help pages

-Some help documentation on how to use landingpage.services.
-Powered by [slate](https://github.com/lord/slate).
+Some help documentation on how to use mustache.website for your Email Marketing and Landing Page needs.

-You can browse the docs at [docs.landingpage.services](http://docs.landingpage.services)
+You can browse the docs at [msutache.website](https://mustache.website/help/index.html)

-## landingpage.services Issues
+## mustache.website Issues

 If you have any issue when using the service, please add a new issue here.